-City of London Sinfonia is grateful for support from trusts, foundations and statutory bodies which enable us to perform moving and inspiring music on the concert stage and in the community.
-CLS welcomes the opportunity to build new partnerships with trusts and foundations who share our interest in bringing music to people of all ages and backgrounds.
+City of London Sinfonia is grateful for support from trusts, foundations and statutory bodies which enable us the Orchestra to perform moving and inspiring music on the concert stage and in the community.

 Your support would help us with the following activities:

-- Pioneering performance projects such as our informal CLoSer series
+- Pioneering performance projects such as our ‘seriously informal’, own-promoted concert series

 If you are interested in finding out how your charitable trust can support our work, please contact our Development Manager, Zak Hulstrom, on 020 3096 0081 or email Zak.

 We are incredibly grateful for funding from Trusts and Foundations for the projects they support: